grass-mudhorse/grass-mudhorse.github.io/_posts/2020-09-15-Binary-Search.md

     }
 ```

-### Find the first index of number greater than the target one.
+### Find the first index of number smaller than the target.

 ```java
 public static int bs1(int[] nums, int t) {